 $$\begin{align} f_\mu(\der X_t) &= \frac{1}{\sigma\sqrt{2\pi\der t}}\exp\left(-\frac{(\der X_t-\mu\der t)^2}{2\sigma^2\der t}\right) \\ &= \frac{1}{\sigma\sqrt{2\pi\der t}}\exp\left(-\frac{(\der X_t)^2}{2\sigma^2\der t}\right)\exp\left(\frac{\mu\der X_t}{\sigma^2}-\frac{\mu^2\der t}{2\sigma^2}\right). \end{align}$$

-But the rules of Itô calculus imply \((\der X_t)^2=\sigma^2\der t\)
+But the rules of Itô calculus imply \((\der X_t)^2=\sigma^2\der t\) and

 $$\begin{align} \exp\left(\frac{\der X_t\mu}{\sigma^2}-\frac{\mu^2\der t}{2\sigma^2}\right) &= \sum_{k\ge0}\frac{1}{k!}\left(\frac{\mu\der X_t}{\sigma^2}-\frac{\mu^2\der t}{2\sigma^2}\right)^k \\ &= 1+\frac{\mu\der X_t}{\sigma^2} \end{align}$$

-because these rules treat terms of order \((\der t)^2\)
+because these rules treat terms of order \((\der t)^2\) or smaller as equal to zero.

 Thus